 What are Macronutrients?

 As the name suggests, macronutrients are nutritional compounds that your body needs in significant quantities for daily functioning.
 The three macronutrients are carbohydrates, proteins, and fats.
 While each type supplies you with most of the energy you need to operate, they all have different roles in your body overall.
-Let’s look at each category separately.
+Let’s look at each category separately before we dive into how to track your macros.

 Formed of sugars and starches, carbs are the macronutrient that your system most requires.
 Your body breaks down most carbohydrates easily, so they are responsible for supplying you with a significant source of energy.
 Unless you are on a specialized eating plan like the ketogenic diet, carbs should make up approximately 45-65% of your energy needs.